mavost/urban-dbt/README.md

 ## Prerequisites

-- This project was created on Ubuntu flavor linux,
+This project was created for:

-- using Python version 3.10,
+- Ubuntu linux but should be fairly easily portable to other OS'es.
+- It uses Python version 3.10 in a separate [Python environment](https://docs.python.org/3/library/venv.html) which also supports [Jupyter notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
-- a Node installation v.18.18 or greater, see `nvm ls`,
+- [Node installation](https://bluevps.com/blog/how-to-install-nodejs-on-ubuntu-2204) v.18.18 or greater, see `nvm ls`,
-- and Gnu make.
+- It also uses Gnu [make](https://www.gnu.org/software/make/) v.
+4.3.

+## General environment setup

+- In the developer's home directory a [dbt connection file](https://docs.getdbt.com/docs/core/connect-data-platform/profiles.yml), called `profile.yml` will have to be set up.
-- We assume that either the `~/.dbt/profile.yml` will point to a working data storage or the developer is familiar with setting up, e.g., a docker container with a postgreSQL instance on his laptop.
+- We assume that either the `~/.dbt/profile.yml` will point to a pre-existing relational DB/lake-/warehouse data storage or the developer is familiar with setting up, e.g., a [Docker](https://docs.docker.com/) container with a [postgreSQL](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) instance on his laptop.

-## General tool setup

-- Run `make help` to get an overview of various helper functions.
-- Run `make setup-env` to install a python environment into the git project which will include the relevant dependencies.
-- Run `make dbt_debug` to check the configuration of the default showcase dbt project.

-## Simple Example (pg_source)
+- We advise to use admin role credentials on a dev DB instance for fast prototyping and reduce this to minimal CRUD permissions specifically to the AOI on a production system.

-1. Either use a pre-existing database connection or set up a docker container, e.g., with a postgreSQL instance, admin role credentials and connection string should used to connect to any DB admin tool of choice, e.g., [DBeaver](https://dbeaver.io/).
+- We encourage to connect to any DB admin tool of choice, in parallel of the ongoing dbt coding, e.g., [DBeaver](https://dbeaver.io/).
+This can be used to test/filter new model components.

-2. (Optional): Creating a new dbt project:
+- The Makefile in the repository's root is designed to help set up and manage the development environment.
+It includes tasks for setting up the Python/Node environment and testing the executables for running linters, formatting code, and cleaning up:

+  - `make setup_env`
+    Install local Python/Node environment with dbt, linters, etc. This Makefile target installs all necessary dependencies listed in `requirements-dbt.txt` and `package.json`.
+  - `make verify_install`
+    Check environment installation and command versions.
+  - `make clean`
+    Clean up environment files - removes the Python virtual environment and Node modules.

+### Usage

+Run `make <target>` to execute the desired target.
+For example, use `make setup_env` to set up the environment.

+### Additional notes

+- The environment variable `DBT_PROJECT_NAME` does not need to be changed here as each dbt project contains its own Makefile for specific use with the Python/Node environment.

+- This approach was chosen to allow an individual customization of `dbt run` / `dbt test` for each dbt project's data modelling layer structure.

+## List of available dbt projects in this repository

+### Simple example from initial configuration (pg_source)

+This example follows the first steps to set up a new project and adds another transformation using dbt macros, see, `./models/loading`.
+It does not contain another Makefile for the sake of illustrating the main commands and simplicity.

+1. Consider that the dbt environment has been set up correctly and a database connection has been established to a database with sufficient permissions to create schemas/tables/views.

-    - For *dbt_toy_model*, create **source** schema on database instance and populate it with a table containing some data, see [script](./scripts/00_source.sql).
+2. Using your DB admin tool, manually create a `source` schema on the database instance in database *pg_source* and populate it with a table containing some data, see [script](./sql-scripts/00_source.sql).

+3. (Skipable): Creating a new dbt project:

     - Create a project folder *<project_name>* to host all dbt data engineering and use this directory.
     - Run `dbt init`and fill out the required info on DB connectivity, specify *<project_name>* and **target** schema which dbt will work on, pulling data from the **source**.
 A project environment will created in the directory and a `~/.dbt/profile.yml` will store the connectivity information.
 Both will be linked via a `dbt_project.yml` file in the project root.

-3. Run `cd pg_source && dbt debug` to verify that the connection to the postgres instance is working.
+4. Run `cd pg_source && dbt debug` to verify that the connection to the postgres instance is working.

-4. Observe the fine-grained configuration options within each `*.yml` file which can overwrite more nested options within the more genral model layers definitions.
+5. Observe the fine-grained, recursive configuration options within each `*.yml` file which can be overwritten by more deeply-nested model layers definitions.

-5. Run  `dbt run --select "models/example/my_first_dbt_model.sql"` for a "hello world" experience.
+6. Run  `dbt run --select "models/example/my_first_dbt_model.sql"` for a "hello world" experience.

-6. After a run has concluded it would be appropriate to use a testing workflow to verify the integrity of the layers and tables generated, e.g., `dbt test --select "models/example/my_first_dbt_model.sql"` invoking generic tests on certain fields of a table.
+7. After a run has concluded it would be appropriate to use a testing workflow to verify the integrity of the layers and tables generated, e.g., `dbt test --select "models/example/my_first_dbt_model.sql"` invoking generic tests on certain fields of a table.
 The testing criteria are specified in the `schema.yml` of the respective data model component.
 There are options for singular test cases, generic test cases, and unit tests.

-7. Run `dbt deps` to install additional modules, specified in `packages.yml` which provide advanced functionality beyond the scope of `dbt-core`, e.g. timestamp functions of the `dbt_date` package.
+8. Run `dbt deps` to install additional modules, specified in `packages.yml` which provide advanced functionality beyond the scope of `dbt-core`, e.g. timestamp functions of the `dbt_date` package.
+In this way another model can be run using `dbt run --select "models/loading/my_first_transformation.sql"`

-## A more elaborate example (jaffle_shop-dev)
+### A more elaborate example from dbt's website (jaffle_shop)

 This project has been taken from dbt's [Github](https://github.com/clrcrl/jaffle_shop) page and slightly extended:

-1. Switch directory to the dbt model and confirm that the connection is working:
-`cd jaffle_shop-dev && dbt debug`

-2. Note that for most commands a target woudatabase has to be specified, e.g., `dbt run --target dev`.
+1. Note, as mentioned before, that for most commands a target database has to be specified, e.g., `dbt run --target dev`.
 In the `~/.dbt/profiles.yml` we can define connections `[local, dev, prod]` and default targets that would usually point to `dev` or `local` instances.
-We would deploy to production after rigorous testing, only.
+One should deploy new model code to production systems after rigorous testing, only.

+2. Switch directory to the dbt model and confirm that the connection is working:
+`cd jaffle_shop && dbt debug`

 3. To source a simple start schema data mart we upload, or *seed*, a set of `*.csv` data files found in the `./seeds` folder to the database using `dbt seed`.
 This simulates the landing stage